 In the wake of COVID-19, many businesses are pivoting and looking to expand (or develop) their digital presence.
+This week’s podcast discusses this shift, called a digital transformation.

 Learn how your relationships with data, customers, competition, value, and innovation change in the digital space.